 The odd format on this page are money lines.
 It’s pretty easy to understand.
 It basically means if the number is positive you have to wager $100 to profit that amount.
 If the number is negative you have to bet that amount in order to profit $100.
 For example, if it was -300 then you have to bet $300 to cash $100.
 If it was +200 then a $100 bet would win you $200.

 If you want to convert the money line into fractions.
 Simply take the line and divide it by 100.
-For example, if a team is +300, there fractional odd would be 3/1 (300/100).
+For example, if a team is +300, their fractional odd would be 3/1 (300/100).

-2017 NBA Playoffs: Odds to Win Finals, Conference Titles & Divisions
+2018 NBA Futures Odds to Win Finals, Conference Titles & Divisions

 Recent NBA Champion Winners & Vegas Odds to Win Title